syslog-ng/syslog-ng.github.io/doc/_admin-guide/050_The_configuration_file/001_Configuration_syntax.md

     };
     ```

-> **TIP:** Before activating a new configuration, check that your
+**TIP:** Before activating a new configuration, check that your
-> configuration file is syntactically correct using the `syslog-ng --syntax-only` command.
+configuration file is syntactically correct using the `syslog-ng --syntax-only` command.\
->
-> To activate the configuration, reload the configuration of syslog-ng
+To activate the configuration, reload the configuration of syslog-ng
-> using the `/etc/init.d/syslog-ng reload` command.
+using the `/etc/init.d/syslog-ng reload` command.
-{: .notice--primary}
+{: .notice}